 A disease and the pathogen that causes it are two distinct entities.
 Always be careful to distinguish them.
 Being sloppy in language leads to sloppy thinking.
 Equating them leads you into the trap of focussing too much on the pathogen and ignoring the role of environment and host in development of disease.
 I’m sure Yoda would have a good way to express this . . .

-Exceptions are rusts and powdery mildews, terms used for both the fungal groups and the type diseases they cause.
+Exceptions are rusts, powdery mildews, and parasitic plants, where terms are used for both the pathogen groups and the type diseases they cause.
 But even there, they are not the same thing.

 The following are examples of what NOT ( 🙁 ) to do.
 These kinds of formulations are never seen in the older literature, but are all too common today: